cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 }
 ```

 Now you are ready to inform the app proper.
 You do this towards the end, after the call to `app.SetEndBlocker` and before `if loadLatest`.
-At the right location:
+At the correct location:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/app/app.go#L610]
 ...